 Glenna Wiseman, Marketing Committee Co-Chair

-Glenna is the CEO/Partner of TerraCurrent, a holistic branding, marketing and public relations firm serving clean energy, clean transportation and corporate sustainability sectors.
+Glenna Wiseman is a long-time marketing and communications leader in the clean energy sector.
 She is a senior marketing and communications strategist with experience in multiple sectors including sustainability, solar, energy storage and software solutions relating to those industries.
 A seasoned business building executive with P&L, sales, operations and marketing track record, Glenna has helped companies along the renewable energy supply chain thrive.
 She has been a strong advocate for women in the solar energy.
 A noted industry speaker and bylined author, in 2018, Glenna was named to the Connected World Magazine Women of IoT in Marketing list.
 She is a graduate of Pepperdine University’s Seaver College Campus.

 Tara L. Peters, Membership Committee Co-Chair